awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/_index.md

 {{% /notice %}}

 ## Costs
-- Costs will be less than $10 per day if all steps including the teardown are performed
+- Costs will be less than $5 per day if all steps including the teardown are performed.

 ## Time to complete
-- The lab should take approximately 50-60 minutes to complete
+- The lab should take approximately 60 minutes to complete

 ## Steps:
 {{% children  /%}}